Teradata/stacki-wiki/cli/list/list-storage-controller.md

 List the storage controller configuration for one of the following:
 	global, os, appliance or host.

+### Arguments

+* `{host}`

+   This argument can be nothing, a valid 'os' (e.g., 'redhat'), a valid
+	appliance (e.g., 'compute') or a host.
+	If nothing is supplied, then the global storage controller configuration will be output.

 ### Examples

 * `stack list storage controller compute-0-0`